 - Do not play in a bounce house if it is raining or if there is water present

 Most of these units are rented and may be significantly worn down or damaged.
-Unfortunately, even if you follow all of the above safety tips, a bounce house that is in poor condition could cause those who play in it to suffer from considerable harm.
+Unfortunately, even if you follow all of the above safety tips, a bounce house that is in poor condition could cause those who play in it to suffer considerable harm.